garrandall/popular-music-data/tracks/rock-me-great-white.md

 We'll make the wrong seem right

-Oooh I know this loves' no crime, oh no
+Oh I know this loves' no crime, oh no
 I will find the time to change your mind
-Oooh and if you stay the night, hold me tight
+Oh and if you stay the night, hold me tight
 We'll make the wrong seem right